Rory Scannell

-Rory Scannell (born 22 December 1993) is an Irish rugby union player for Munster in the United Rugby Championship and European Rugby Champions Cup.
-He plays primarily as a centre, but can also play as a fly-half or fullback, and represents Dolphin in the All-Ireland League.
+Rory Scannell (born 22 December 1993) is an Irish rugby union player who last played as a centre for United Rugby Championship club Munster.

 Munster

 Scannell made his senior Munster debut on 1 November 2014, starting at inside centre against Cardiff Blues in a 2014–15 Pro12 fixture.
 He started at fly-half against Cardiff Blues on 14 February 2015.
 Scannell was nominated for the 2015 John McCarthy Award for Academy Player of the Year in April 2015.
 On 14 November 2015, Scannell made his European Rugby Champions Cup debut for Munster, coming off the bench in their opening 2015–16 pool game against Benetton.

 In December 2015, Scannell signed a contract with Munster which saw him join the senior squad from the academy on a development contract from the 2016–17 season, before advancing to a full contract for the 2017–18 season.
 On 25 March 2016, Scannell won the Man-of-the-Match award in Munster's 47–0 win against Zebre.
 On 7 May 2016, Scannell scored two tries in Munster's 31–15 win against Scarlets, a win which secured Champions Cup rugby for the following season.
 In May 2016, Scannell won the Munster Young Player of the Year Award and the John McCarthy Award for Academy Player of the Year.

 On 28 October 2016, Scannell won the Man-of-the-Match award after he scored the winning drop goal in Munster's 15–14 away win against Ulster.
 On 24 January 2017, it was announced that Scannell had signed a contract extension with Munster until June 2019.
 On 4 March 2017, Scannell filled in at fly-half against Cardiff Blues when Ian Keatley went off injured, scoring 13 points, including a drop-goal that gave Munster the lead with minutes left of the game, in the 23–13 away win in Cardiff Arms Park.
 On 5 May 2017, Scannell was named in the 2016–17 Pro12 Dream Team.